Leopold Alphonso

-Leopold Alphonso (born 9 June 1991) is a Malaysian footballer playing for Sabah FA and currently playing for Kinabalu Jaguar F.C. in Malaysia M3 League.
+Leopold Alphonso Otong (born 9 June 1991) is a Malaysian footballer playing for Sabah FA and currently playing for Kinabalu Jaguar F.C. in Malaysia M3 League.

 A former Bukit Jalil Sports School trainee, Leopold made his debut for Sabah in the match against Sinar Dimaja Mai Sarah FC.
 He also score his first Malaysian League goal in that match.